Maryland State Arts Councilors

 Carla Du Pree is the Executive Director of CityLit Baltimore.
 Carla is a fiction writer, literary consultant, state arts ambassador, and speaker.

 In 2012 she was appointed to the Maryland State Arts Council (MSAC) and serves as the Chair of the Diversity Outreach Committee.
-She’s currently on the One Maryland One Book Selection Committee, and has served as a county and state judge for...
+She’s currently on the One Maryland One Book Selection...
 Read More

 Senator Ronald YoungFrederick County